Newsflash: you’re only half-human! Turns out your body has roughly the same amount of bacteria as human cells. So half of you is bacteria.

 Don’t freak out!
 They come in peace.
-In fact, they’re responsible for keeping you alive.
+In fact, they’re responsible for helping to keep you alive.
 Virtually every organ and system in your body is able to function properly because of bacteria that call your gut home.

 The flipside?
-If that bacteria is out of whack, you will be quite unhealthy.
+If that bacteria is out of whack, you can become quite unhealthy.

 That’s a pretty massive impact.
 Knowing this, it seems we’d all want to understand how to keep our bacterial balance at an optimal level, right?